unstable-zeros/dl-mpc-sls/README.md

 This repository hosts the code needed to reproduce the examples in the published work:

 1. C. Amo Alonso and N. Matni.
-"Distributed and Localized Model Predictive Control via System Level Synthesis".
+Distributed and Localized Model Predictive Control via System Level Synthesis.
 In _Proceedings of the 59th IEEE Conference on Decision and Control.
 IEEE_, 2020, pp. 5598-5605, doi: 10.1109/CDC42340.2020.9303936.

 2. C. Amo Alonso, J. Anderson, and N. Matni.
-"Explicit Distributed and Localized Model Predictive Control via System Level Synthesis".
+Explicit Distributed and Localized Model Predictive Control via System Level Synthesis.
 In _Proceedings of the 59th IEEE Conference on Decision and Control.
 IEEE_, 2020, pp. 5606-5613, doi: 10.1109/CDC42340.2020.9304349.

 3. C. Amo Alonso, J.S.
 Li, J. Anderson, and N. Matni.
 Robust Distributed and Localized Model Predictive Control via System Level Synthesis. arXiv Preprint, 2021, (https://arxiv.org/abs/2110.07010).